vert-x3/vertx-web-site/src/site/blog/posts/2017-05-17-vertx-swagger-presentation.md

 #### Example : the Bottles verticle
 <script src="https://gist.github.com/phiz71/c0aadbb4f26ebed8e2e145d0b4a8d210.js"></script>

+[IMPORTANT Your API need to be implemented |
-[IMPORTANT In all *XXXAPI*Verticles, you will find a variable called *service*.
+In all *XXXAPI*Verticles, you will find a variable called *service*.
 It is a *XXXAPI* type and it is instanciated with a *XXXAPI*Impl contructor.
 This class does not exist yet since it is the business of your API.
 **Then you will have to create these implementations**

-`Line 23` of `BottlesApiVerticle.java`
+Line `23` of `BottlesApiVerticle.java`
 ```java
 BottlesApi service = new BottlesApiImpl();
 ```